cvmfs/doc-cvmfs/cpt-releasenotes.rst

 After the software upgrade, publisher nodes (``stratum 0``) require doing ``cvmfs_server migrate`` for each repository.

-**Note**: if the configuration of the repostory publisher node is handled by a configuration management system (Puppet, Chef, ...), please see Section :ref:`sct_manual_migration`.
+**Note**: if the configuration of the repository publisher node is handled by a configuration management system (Puppet, Chef, ...), please see Section :ref:`sct_manual_migration`.